bmd-lab/academic-kickstart/content/en/author/miaoting/_index.md

 +++

 Miaoting Xu is from HeNan province.
-She studied applied chemistry at the Shanghai Institute of Technology and now is based in the chemistry department of Shanghai University.
+She studied applied chemistry at the Shanghai Institute of Technology and then got her masters degree with BMD.
+Now she is based at a Tech company in Shanghai.